AlbertoV5/tec-data-04-dataframes/readme.md

 ### Difference of Math and Reading scores by grade

-Because we replaced the scores of the 9th grade with `NaN` values, we can&rsquo;t really compare the 9th grade row in the same way as we can compare the rest of the analysis results.
-If we try to use Python to make a judgement, we will probably run into an error as we could not compare `NaN` to a `float` like with other tests.
+We can&rsquo;t compare the 9th grade row in the same way as we can compare the rest of the analysis results.
+If we try to use Python to make a judgment, we will probably run into an error as we could not compare `NaN` to a `float` like with other tests.

 ```python
 assert abs(value_modified / value_original) < 0.01